We’re never at a loss for things to do around here and the Holiday events in Columbus do not disappoint!

 Walk through the zoo and enjoy millions of LED lights, animated light shows, Rudolph and Friends, Santa, a Rudolph the Red Nosed Reindeer 4-D theater short and much more!

 This event is included in regular admission and free for members!
 If there is any way you can do this on a weeknight, I highly recommend doing so, as traffic on the weekends can be a nightmare!
+It’s best to arrive early (before 5:00 PM) and then stay for the light show.

 3. Butch Bando’s Fantasy of Lights